V4Fire/Client/src/components/super/i-input/README.md

 #### Automatic validation

 By default, the validation process is automatically started on the `actionChange` event.
-This event fires only when a user changes the component value manually.
+This event fires only when the user manually changes the component value.

 ```
-/// Every time a user types some value into the component, the component will invoke validation
+/// Every time the user enters some value into the component, the component calls validation.
 < b-input :validators = ['required', 'email']
 ```

 ### info/error messages

-To output information about warnings and errors, descendants of `iInput` can use `infoProp/info` and `errorProp/error` properties.
+Descendants of `iInput` can use the `infoProp`/`info` and `errorProp`/`error` properties to display information about warnings and errors.

 ```
 < b-input :info = 'This is required field'
 ```

-You can put these properties somewhere in your component template, OR if you activate `messageHelpers` to `true`, the layout will be generated automatically: all you have to do is write the CSS rules.
+You can put these properties somewhere in your component template, OR if you enable `messageHelpers` to `true`, the layout will be generated automatically: all you have to do is write the CSS rules.

 ```